Healthy Whole30 Butternut Squash Soup

-With only Six simple main ingredients, this easy Roasted Butternut Squash soup is creamy, sweet and absolutely delicious.
-It is also paleo, vegan, gluten free and Whole 30 compliant.
-The best healthy soup recipe you need this season!
+With only Six simple main ingredients, this easy Roasted Butternut Squash soup is creamy, sweet, and absolutely delicious!
+It’s also paleo, vegan, gluten-free, and Whole30 compliant.
+It’s The best healthy soup recipe for this fall!

 You will only need six main ingredients total:

-First of all, the star ingredient to this recipe.
-We will need 1 medium butternut squash.
+The star ingredient in this recipe.
+You will need 1 medium butternut squash.

 First, Bake the butternut squash in the oven at 375 F for 5 minutes.
-This is an optional step which will soften the butternut squash a little bit and easier to cut through.
+This is an optional step that will soften the butternut squash a little bit and easier to cut through.

 Second, use a peeler to peel the skin off, until you can see orange flesh.

-First, peel the apple skin.
+Also, peel off the apple skin.
 Then, cut the apple into cubes.

-Lastly, roast the butternut squash and apples in 2 – 3 tablespoons of avocado oil for 30 minutes.
-Flip once in the middle.
+Now, roast the butternut squash and apples in 2 – 3 tablespoons of avocado oil for 30 minutes at 375 F. Flip once halfway through.

 Roughly chop the onion and garlic.
-Sautee in 2 tablespoons of avocado oil until fragrantly and lightly wilted (4 – 5 mintues)
+Saute in 2 tablespoons of avocado oil until fragrantly and slightly wilted (4 – 5 minutes)

-1. Garnish Butternut Squash Soup with fresh herbs
+1. Garnish Roasted Butternut Squash Soup with fresh herbs

 - Fresh parsley